 "So what is the difference between the Shipshewana Flea Market and the Shipshewana Swap Meet?

 Here are some comparisons that might help you as you plan your trip and you'll definitely want the chance to visit both of these when you're around the Shipshewana and LaGrange area soon.

 Both the Shipshewana Flea Market and the Shipshewana Swap Meet are seasonal.

 - The Shipshewana Flea Market is open every Tuesday and Wednesday, 8 am - 4 pm, from May through September.
-The flea market also has special extended market dates each year as well including Memorial Day, Independence Day and Labor Day, as well as, the 3rd weekend (Friday and Saturday ) of June & August.
+The flea market also has special extended market dates each year as well including Memorial Day, Independence Day and Labor Day, as well as, the 3rd weekend (Friday & Saturday) of June and the 1st weekend (Friday & Saturday) of August.

 - The Shipshewana Swap Meet is open select Saturdays from April through October (excluding July).
 Typically the 4th Saturday of April, the 3rd Saturday of May, June, September and October and the 1st Saturday in August.

 2 - What times are they open?

 - The Shipshewana Flea Market is open 8 am - 4 pm during days of operation.

 - The Shipshewana Swap Meet is open daylight till 1 pm and when we say daylight that comes mighty early in Shipshewana, so usually 6 am.
 Feel free to bring your flashlight